dlu-ch/dlb/doc/faq.rst

 .. |avg| replace:: ⊙

+.. |none| replace:: `-`

+dlb has the unique ability to *enforce* requirements instead of just *assuming* them.
+This makes dlb not only a build tool but also a tool for quality control.
+For example: You can check the design decision that library A in your project must not depend on library B every time library A is built and use this guarantee (not just assumption!) to reduce the build time.

-See the following questions for a comparison to Make and SCons.
+See the following questions for a comparison to Make, Ninja and SCons.

-There is also plethora of other build tools besides Make and SCons:
+There is plethora of other build tools:

 - https://en.wikipedia.org/wiki/List_of_build_automation_software
 - https://pypi.org/search/?c=Topic+%3A%3A+Software+Development+%3A%3A+Build+Tools